moldedbits/swift-style-guide/README.markdown

-# The Official raywenderlich.com Swift Style Guide.
+# The Official Moldedbits Swift Style Guide.

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.
+This style guide is focussed to lay out the standards of syntax, indentation 3rd party libraries and other factors, that are used here at our company, to write code and build applications in Xcode using Apple's swift language.
+The purpose of this style guide is to maintain consistency, readability and simplicity in the code.
+Following a common standard will let all the developers understand each others' work in a better way and simpler to modify.

 Our overarching goals are conciseness, readability, and simplicity.

 Writing Objective-C?
-Check out our [Objective-C Style Guide](https://github.com/raywenderlich/objective-c-style-guide) too.
+Check out our [Objective-C Style Guide](https://github.com/moldedbits/objective-c-style-guide) too.

 ## Table of Contents